 - checks nearly three items out from the library in a year (reserves and local/MU/OhioLINK collection items)

 - downloads about one full-text article each year.

 - accesses the library web site seven times per year.

-- views three e-books each year.
+- views more than one e-book each year.